marinalaforgia/McL_Climate-Competition/README.md

 # McL_Climate-Competition

 This is the repository for chapter 2 of my dissertation investigating the interactive effects of precipitation variability and competition from invasive annual grasses on native annual forbs that vary in drought tolerance.
-The project manuscript titled "Invasive species synergize with climatic variability to reduce success of natives", can be found in the manuscript folder (most recent version: "20190910-LaForgia.docx").
+The project manuscript titled "Invasive species interact with climatic variability to reduce success of natives" is in press in Ecology as of 01/29/2020.
 Coauthors include Dr. Andrew Latimer and Dr. Susan Harrison.

-The project seeks to answer how competition with invaders alters the ability of native forbs with variable drought response strategies to cope with a variable climate, namely drought or increased rainfall.
+The project seeks to answer how competition with invaders alters the ability of native forbs with variable resource acquisition strategies to cope with a variable climate, namely drought or increased rainfall.

 ## Analyses